Purchase Orders Overview

 Figure 1.2.1.4

-1. Days Left From: This column lets you select the number of weeks that will help you identify the estimated survival time for the Quantity On Hand value for that product at the store.
+- Days Left From: This column allows you to select a number of weeks to estimate how long the current Quantity On Hand for a product is expected to last at the store.

 Figure 1.2.1.5

-1. Show All Products: Choosing this option will include all the items on the created purchase order form.
+this option will include all the items on the created purchase order

 Please see Figure 1.2.2.0 to know about the column labels.
 Kindly, scroll right to see all the columns on the order draft.